ahmedryasser/echo2024/README.md

 3- Now head to the project files and run the following command to install the dependencies: pip install -r requirements.txt

-4- Next create a .env file in the root directory with the following variable: .env=(model number)
+4- Next create a .env file in the root directory with the following variable: model=(model number)

 5- Then run: python app.py